 Harvard Health Publishing: Includes a collection of blogs, articles, and publications, concerning various men’s health related topics.

 Men’s Health Forum: Aims to ensure all men, particularly those in disadvantaged communities, have access to the resources, treatment options, and services necessary for them to live happy, healthy lives.

 The Men’s Health Research Program: A program at the University of British Columbia that researches, educates, and spreads awareness of the influence of masculinities on men’s health.

 Men’s Health Apps

-He.: Focusing on men’s health (mental, physical, emotional, social, and spiritual), “He.” is designed to help men identify the biggest areas of pain and stress in their lives.
+he.: Focusing on men’s health (mental, physical, emotional, social, and spiritual), “He.” is designed to help men identify the biggest areas of pain and stress in their lives.
 Also provides an anonymous (if desired) platform for men to connect.
 Available on both the App Store and Google Play Store.

-Crisis Services Canada (1 833 456 4566): Provides immediate 24/7 help over the phone and also text message support during limited hours.
+Talk Suicide Canada: (1 833 456 4566): Provides immediate 24/7 help over the phone and also text message support during limited hours.
 Also features blogs, articles, and information regarding crisis support, and how to get help.